RouteKG: A knowledge graph-based framework for route prediction on road networks: Methodology

-In order to capture spatial relations between entities on the KG using TransH, it is necessary to construct the sets of positive triplets $\Delta$ and negative triplets $\Delta^\prime$ for each relation type.
-To facilitate batch representation learning and ensure comprehensive learning of all entities and relations, we employ a Random Sampling-based method for KG representation learning.
-The subsequent paragraphs will offer detailed description of the positive and negative triplet sets' construction processes for each relation type.
+To enable KG representation learning, we first need to construct sets of positive triplets $\Delta$ and negative triplets $\Delta^\prime$ for each relation type.
+Positive triplets reflect connections (e.g., physically connected links or frequently co-used links), while negative triplets are generated by sampling incorrect relationships.
+To facilitate batch representation learning and ensure comprehensive learning of all entities and relations, we employ a random sampling-based method.
+The specific construction process for each relation type is described below.

-\paragraph{\textbf{ConnectBy} $\mathcal{R}^c$} For $\mathcal{R}^c$, constructing positive and negative triplets is founded upon random sampling from the edges of the spatial graph $\mathbf{G}$.
-The positive triplet set $\Delta_{\mathcal{R}^c}$ is formed by considering adjacent edges in $\mathbf{G}$ as head and tail entities in conjunction with the ``ConnectBy'' relation.
-Conversely, the negative triplet set $\Delta^\prime_{\mathcal{R}^c}$ is obtained from non-adjacent edges.